Towards Reliable Benchmarking: A Contamination Free, Controllable Evaluation Framework for Multi-step LLM Function Calling: Abstract

-We apply our FuncBenchGen framework to evaluate seven open and closed LLMs on tool use tasks of varying difficulty.
-Reasoning-optimized models consistently outperform general-purpose models with GPT-5 significantly outperforming other available models.
+Existing benchmarks for tool-augmented language models (TaLMs) lack fine-grained control over task difficulty and remain vulnerable to data contamination.
+We present FuncBenchGen, a unified, contamination-free framework that evaluates TaLMs by generating synthetic multi-step tool-use tasks to stress-test TaLMs.
+The key idea is to cast tool use as traversal over a hidden function-dependency DAG where models must infer the correct sequence of calls to compute a target value.
+FuncBenchGen allows precise control over task difficulty (e.g., graph size, dependency depth, and distractor functions) while avoiding pretraining/test-time leakage.
+Our evaluation demonstrates reasoning-optimized models consistently outperform general-purpose models with GPT-5 significantly outperforming other available models.
 Performance declines sharply as dependency depth increases.
 Furthermore, connected distractors---irrelevant functions sharing type-compatible variables with relevant functions---prove especially difficult to handle.

-We find that strong models often make syntactically valid function calls but propagate incorrect or stale argument values across steps, revealing brittle state tracking by LLMs in multi-turn tool use.
+Also, strong models often make syntactically valid function calls but propagate incorrect or stale argument values across steps, revealing brittle state tracking by LLMs in multi-turn tool use.
 Motivated by this observation, we introduce a simple mitigation strategy that explicitly restates prior variable values to the agent at each step.
-Surprisingly, this lightweight change yields substantial gains across models. e.g., yielding an improvement in success rate from 62.5\% to 81.3\% for GPT-5, without modifying the underlying architectures or training.
+Surprisingly, this lightweight change yields substantial gains across models. e.g., yielding an improvement in success rate from 62.5\% to 81.3\% for GPT-5.

 \ificlrfinal

 \fi